newbit1/rootAVD/README.md

 * The script also detects if there is already a patched Boot.img present
 * This feature lets you also update and switch between Magisk Versions
 	* Updating a patched ramdisk will delete the overlay.d folder, all mods are gone!
+* If Magisk can't open a file manager, i.e. on Automotive AVDs,
+	* download and install the famous [X-plore file manager](https://www.lonelycatgames.com/apps/xplore)
+* The script switches to user 0, so that you can see `/sdcard/Download/fakeboot.img`

 ### 2 Ways to boot the AVD into Safe Mode
 * 1st Way - If the AVD still boots normal: